Linux Installations

 sudo yum install expandrive

-Most Linux distributions, including Ubuntu, Fedora, Debian, and OpenSUSE, can handle AppImages.
-AppImage provides a portable, distribution-agnostic way to run ExpanDrive without traditional installation.
-This method requires no root permissions and doesn't modify system files.
+Most Linux distributions, including Ubuntu, Fedora, Debian, and OpenSUSE, can run AppImages.
+The AppImage is a portable, distribution-agnostic way to run ExpanDrive without a traditional installation.
+It requires no root permissions and does not modify system files.

 To install the AppImage, [download the file](https://www.expandrive.com/api/download/expandrive?platform=linux\&ext=AppImage).

-After downloading the file, make it executable.
+After downloading, make it executable.
 Replace the filename with the actual downloaded package name, or use the wildcard pattern shown below:

 chmod +x ExpanDrive-*.AppImage

-During an update of ExpanDrive, if you receive an error stating that The following signatures were invalid: EXPKEYSIG, this indicates that the version of the key you have is expired.
+During an update, an error reading `The following signatures were invalid: EXPKEYSIG` means the version of the key on your system has expired.

-To resolve this, the following commands will update the public key stored on your system:
+The following commands update the public key stored on your system.

 curl https://packages.expandrive.com/keys/expandrive.asc | gpg --dearmor > packages.expandrive.gpg